openskies-sh/openskies-sh-articles/content/articles/opensource-remote-id-display-provider-application.md

 ![Flight Blender Flow](/images/blender-public.png)

 The current Remote-ID module is compatible with the ASTM standard for network RID and will be updated as the standard progresses.
 Consequently you need not understand the standard to enable Remote-ID operations, it is simply done for you.
-Of course as other network based Remote-ID standards appear, we will build support for them as well within Flight Blender as modules.
+Of course as other network based Remote-ID standards appear, we will build support for them as well within Flight Blender as additional modules.

 ### Get Network Remote-ID capability